iluwatar/java-design-patterns/microservices-aggregrator/README.md

 In plain words

-> Aggregator Microservice collects pieces of data from various microservices and returns an aggregate for processing.
+> Microservices Aggregator collects pieces of data from various microservices and returns an aggregate for processing.

 Stack Overflow says

-> Aggregator Microservice invokes multiple services to achieve the functionality required by the application.
+> Microservices Aggregator invokes multiple services to achieve the functionality required by the application.

 **Programmatic Example**